martijn010/GettingAndCleaningData/Codebook.md

 The original data comes from "Human Activity Recognition Using Smartphones Data Set".
 Information at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#.
 Download the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

+The original data is merged together to create one dataset.
+Only mean and standard deviation variables are selected.
+Variable names are labeled properly.

 ## tidydata.txt
 After running the run_analysis.R script the tidydata.txt dataset is acquired.
 This data contains a number of variables listed below.
 Information on the exact meaning of the variables can be found in the features_info.txt file within the original UCI HAR Dataset dataset.
+This dataset can be loaded using read.table("tidydata.txt", header = T)

 rn |"column.names" | "class" | "range" | "mean"
 |---|---			|---	  |---		|---   |